harshtiwari0627/Saturday_AI_Assistant_Flutter/README.md

 ## Exciting Update!
 Introducing Saturday, Your Cutting-Edge AI Assistant with New Features! 🤖🎨

-Hello LinkedIn community! 👋 I'm thrilled to share the latest enhancements to "Saturday," my cutting-edge Flutter application powered by ChatGPT 3.5 and DALL-E! 🚀
+Hello Github community! 👋 I'm thrilled to share the latest enhancements to "Saturday," my cutting-edge Flutter application powered by ChatGPT 3.5 and DALL-E! 🚀

 ## 🌐 Features: